ooikk/Arduino-Documentation/02_ADC/ADC.md

 - ```bool analogContinuousStop()```
   Stops continuous sampling.

+*Important Limitations for ESP32-S3:*
+- ADC1 Only: Continuous/DMA mode is hardwired only to ADC1 (GPIO 1 to GPIO 10).
+You cannot use ADC2 pins (GPIO 11-20) for continuous sampling.
+- Resolution: In continuous mode, the supported resolutions are typically 9-bit, 10-bit, 11-bit, or 12-bit.
+(13-bit is not supported in the standard continuous wrapper).

 ## Code Implementation & Setup Guide
 - Pin Selection: Always use ADC1 pins (GPIO 1-10) if you are using Wi-Fi or Bluetooth.
 If you must use ADC2 (GPIO 11-20), ensure Wi-Fi is completely disabled.
   - ADC2 + Wi-Fi Conflict: If your code uses WiFi.begin() and you try to read from GPIO 11-20, analogRead() will return 0 or fail.
 Always use GPIO 1-10 for analog reads in wireless projects.